radfordalex/radfordalex/README.md

 # Hi, I'm Alex 👋

 Data Scientist building ML/AI systems that drive real business impact.
-Passionate about agentic AI and its enterprise applications—currently co-developing graduate coursework on the subject.
+Passionate about agentic AI and its enterprise applications - currently co-developing graduate coursework on the subject.

 ## What I Do